Call for Proposals

 Selection Criteria: Conversation session proposals will be evaluated based on the following criteria:

-- Does the title include the word "conversation?"
+- Does the title begin with "Conversation:"?
 Is the title accurate, broadly descriptive, and inviting (e.g. Conversation: Evaluating Learning through Concept Maps rather than the more exclusionary Conversation: Using Concept Maps in Freshman Biology at a Rural Summer Institute)?
 Do not use instititution names (e.g., at Southwestern University) or academic domains (e.g., in Freshman Chemistry) in your title.

-- Does the proposed conversation session incorporate a scholarly and innovative approach to teaching and learning?
+- Does the proposed conversation session incorporate a scholarly and/or innovative approach to teaching and learning?

 - Is the conversation grounded in literature and/or data and evidence?